gesellkammer/maelzel/docs/Reference.rst

 The **maelzel.scoring** package can be used for general purpose musical notation.
 It provides the notation functionality used by **maelzel.core** but it can be used independently.
-It implements a very flexible and robust quantization engine (see :ref:`scoringquant`) and can output *musicxml*, *lilypond* and *midi* as well as render to *pdf* and *png* via multiple backends (*lilypond*, *musescore*)
+It implements a very flexible and robust quantization engine (see :py:mod:`maelzel.scoring.quant`) and can output *musicxml*, *lilypond* and *midi* as well as render to *pdf* and *png* via multiple backends (*lilypond*, *musescore*)